bikeshaving/crank/website/documents/guides/06-special-props-and-tags.md

 <div style="color: red"><span style={{"font-size": "16px"}}>Hello</span></div>
 ```

-**Note:** Unlike other JSX frameworks, Crank does not camel-case style names or add pixel units to numbers.
+**Note:** Unlike other frameworks like React, Crank does not camel-case style names or add pixel units to numbers.

 ### innerHTML
 The `innerHTML` prop can be used to set the element’s children with an HTML string.